incognitox99/dwm/README.md

 # dwm
-Fork of awesome work w0ng dwm configs
+Fork of w0ng for dwm configs